bazza2jw/Blender/CameraRig/README.md

 The blend files may have several scenes with alternative designs.

+RigPartsFinal.blend has the set of parts used in the rig shown in the video.
+Use this to generate the STL for printing

 The design uses:

 Tubing.
 Recycled cheap gazebo or tent poles.
-Stepper motors - NEMA 17 seem to work OK.
+Stepper motors - NEMA 17 seem to work OK for positioning.
+28BYJ-48 stepper motors are used with the pan/tilt Arduino Uno pluc CNC sheild and stepper motor drivers

-Arduino Uno pluc CNC sheild and stepper motor drivers Timing belt, about 10m.
+Timing belt, about 10m.

 3D Printed parts.
 About 2kg of filiment may be needed.
 Most parts can be printed "course".
 The gears need to be printed "fine" resolution.

-An ATX PSU (salvage from old PC)
+An ATX PSU (salvage from old PC).
+The rig has peak current draw of several amps at 12V,

 Software

 The Ardunio source CMController runs the camera motion controller.

 The PanTilt runs the servo based pan-tilt.

-The software has a simple terminal interface.
+The software has a simple serial terminal interface.

 Acknowledgements